 Air Commodore Cynthia Fowler RAF(Retd) was previously a Station Commander of RAF Uxbridge.
 She is Chairman of the Friends of the No.11 (Fighter) Group Operations Room.

-She is also Patron of the WAAF WRAF RAF(W) Association.
+She is also a former Patron of the WAAF WRAF RAF(W) Association.
 The images below show a little of the WAAF Room in the Bunker.
 For images of the bunker itself please visit the external websites linked below.